What is No Claims Bonus (NCB)?

 How many years No Claims Bonus can I get?

-There is no expiry date on NCB but insurers will not normally accept NCB collected more than two years ago.
+There is no official expiry date on NCB, but insurers will not normally accept NCB collected more than two years ago.
+If you take a break from driving, you’ll probably need to start a new policy within 2 years of your last policy, to carry on where you left off regards your NCB.

-Insurers will generally only go up to five years NCB as well.
-Anything more will not get you any additional discount.
+As a general rule, a full no claims bonus is 5 years worth of claim-free driving, which should give you the maximum discount available.
+Insurers will generally only go up to five years though, so anything more will not normally get you any additional discount.